KCDataVis/PyBank-Analysis/README.md

-## PyBank
+## PyBank Financial Analysis:
 PyBank Analysis utilizes python script to analyze a set of sample financial data.

-### Your task is to create a Python script that analyzes the records to calculate each of the following:
+#### Your task is to create a Python script that analyzes the records to calculate each of the following:

   * The total number of months included in the dataset